-If you’re just getting into fortified wines, you’re in the right place!
+Trying to figure out fortified wine types?
 These wines have a storied place in wine history and in your glass!

 There are 10 well-known types of fortified wines: Sherry, Port, Madeira, Vin Doux Naturel, Vermouth, Marsala, Commandaria, Pineau des Charentes, Malaga, and Rutherglen Muscat.
 Fortified wines come in two styles: sweet or dry.
 Comparing fortified wines can help you decide what types you enjoy.